daniel-inka/pallycon-docs-v3/content/forensic-watermarking/preprocessing/packaging-service.en.md

 The packaging service can be used via the web UI of the PallyCon console site or the following HTTP APIs.

-> Please contact us if you want the watermark packaging HTTP API specification.

 ## Packaging guide through the web console

 You can can perform content packaging for watermark preprocessing process on [PallyCon Console site](https://console.pallycon.com) using Web UI.
 The following procedure will package the original MP4 video into two 0/1 watermarked DASH or HLS content.
 (A/B variants)